-We have to understand that it is a significant event that a very small percentage of the global population owns most of global wealth.
-This is a tremendous imbalance regarding rules in Nature and as a consequence, there is the worst type of globalization humanity is facing.
-Therefore, a much smaller percentage of the global population is using the destructive power of human mind to design and implement this imbalance.
+We have to understand that it is a significant event that a very small percentage of the global population about 0.7% owns about 41% of the global wealth.
+This is a tremendous imbalance regarding Nature's rules and as a consequence, there is the worst type of globalization humanity is facing.
+Therefore, a smaller than 0.7% percentage of the global population is using the destructive power of human mind to design and implement this imbalance.
 They apply the models related to human mind developed in this document to program and manipulate the human mind.
 They use the methods presented in Section 4.7, such as marketing to increase human desire, urging mechanisms through the news media to increase or minimize human anger, excess logic or defect logic to disturb logic, excess faith and mutual support to neutralize logic.
-Propaganda mechanisms are based on these methods and people are actually systematically bombarded suffering a kind of mind rape or spiritual rape.
+Propaganda mechanisms are based on these methods and people are actually systematically bombarded suffering a kind of mind rape.
 This explains the fact that there is no significant reaction to the worst kind of globalization process.
-These facts must be taken seriously by educators, who must understand the significance of human mind models and its neural structure worked out in this document, so that they must be trained to use them on the one hand to create an immune system for educated people to prevent the propaganda effects such as mind rape and on the other hand to promote education by complying with the equilibrium rule in Nature.
+These facts must be taken seriously by educators, who must understand the significance of human mind models and its neural structure worked out in this document, so that they must be trained to use them on the one hand to create an immune system for educated people to prevent the propaganda effects such as mind rape and on the other hand to promote education by complying with the equilibrium rule of Nature.